 As a consequence, they will feel more confident in managing their pupils’ debates about those topics, as well as in communicating with the school staff and community stakeholders.

-Participants will have acquired practical tools to engage learners in understanding the fragility of our ecosystems and the importance of the responsibility of the citizens, and will feel prepared to build good practices and policies for more eco-friendly societies.
+Participants will have acquired practical tools to engage learners in understanding the fragility of our ecosystems and the importance of the responsibility of the citizens and will feel prepared to build good practices and policies for more eco-friendly societies.

-Participants on the course will learn to:
+Participants in the course will learn to:

 - Be better prepared for dealing with educational challenges posed by environmental breakdown and sustainability;

 - Communicate with colleagues and learners about environmental topics;